 Postdoctoral Fellow in International and Public Affairs

-Rawan is a Postdoctoral Fellow at the Watson Institute for International and Public Affairs and a Ph.D. candidate in sociology at the University of California, San Diego.
-She received her B.A. in sociology from the University of Texas, San Antonio and M.A. in Women’s and Gender Studies from the University of Texas, Austin.
+Rawan is a postdoctoral fellow at the Watson Institute for International and Public Affairs.
+She received her Ph.D. in sociology from the University of California San Diego, M.A. in Women’s and Gender Studies from the University of Texas, Austin, and B.A. in sociology from the University of Texas, San Antonio.
 After completing her fellowship at the Watson Institute, Rawan will begin her appointment as an assistant professor at the University of Washington in the Law, Societies, and Justice department.
 Her scholarship has been published in Annual Review of Sociology, Journal of Middle East Law and Governance, Nations and Nationalism, and Journal of Ethnic and Migration Studies.
 Rawan has also written for other academic, policy-oriented, and generalist outlets including the Middle East Institute, the Scholars Strategy Network, and the Washington Post’s Monkey Cage Blog.

-Rawan’s research has received generous support from the National Science Foundation, Marye Anne Fox Fellowship, American Center for Oriental Research, UCSD Frontiers of Innovation Scholars Program, and the Philanthropic Educational Opportunities Scholar Award.
+Rawan’s research has received generous support from the National Science Foundation; Marye Anne Fox Fellowship; American Center for Oriental Research – Council of American Overseas Research Centers Fellowship (ACOR-CAORC); UCSD Frontiers of Innovation Scholars Program; and the Philanthropic Educational Opportunities Scholar Award.

 In my dissertation turned book manuscript, I explore the global system of refugee management through an ethnographic account of refugee hosting in Jordan.
 Major refugee host states - like Jordan, Turkey, Pakistan, Iran, Uganda, and most recently, Bangladesh - are vital to the contemporary system of refugee management.
 However, their capacity and willingness to host refugees has received significantly less scholarly attention as compared to their Western counterparts.
 These states confront the challenges of porous borders and changing demographics.
 They address refugees’ urgent needs for food and shelter and the long-term challenges of protection, education, unemployment, and the degradation of local infrastructure.